rtoal/ael/README.md

 ## Contributing

 I’m happy to take PRs.
 As usual, be nice when filing issues and contributing.
-Do remember the idea is to keep the language tiny; if you’d like to extend the language, you’re probably better forking this into a new project.
-However, I would _love_ to see any improvements you might have for the implementation and the pedagogy.
+Do remember the idea is to keep the language tiny; if you’d like to extend the language, you’re probably better forking into a new project.
+However, I would _love_ to see any improvements you might have for the implementation or the pedagogy.